janakmshah/microfeatures-guidelines/README.md

 ## Before reading 🍒

 - Don't expect this to be a silver-bullet solution to your problems.
 You should take the core ideas, process them, and apply the principles to your projects.
-- Each project is different so are the needs.
+- Each project is different, and so are the needs.
 With the ideas in the guidelines, and your needs, you should figure out what might work out for you.
 - Since everything this architecture depends on is evolving *(tools, languages, concepts)*, the guidelines might get outdated very quickly.
 If that happens, don't hesitate to open a PR and contribute with keeping this guidelines up to date.
 - It can very tempting to scale your app architecture before it actually needs it.
 If your app needs it, you'll notice it, and only at that point, you should consider start tackling the issue.